aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOTX to MBOX?</h2>

+The DOTX file format is a Microsoft Word template file used to store document settings and formatting.
+It is used to create new documents with the same settings and formatting.
+On the other hand, MBOX is a popular file format used to store emails.
+It is used by many email clients such as Mozilla Thunderbird, Apple Mail, etc. Therefore, it is necessary to convert DOTX to MBOX in order to access the content of the DOTX file in an email client.

+<h2>How Aspose.Total helps for dotx to mbox conversion?</h2>

-For a Python developer, who is trying to add a DOTX to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of DOTX to MBOX easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MBOX format.
+This makes the conversion process automated and easy for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}